AdobeDocs/campaign.en/help/v8/connect/ac-aep.md

         ![](assets/aep-audience-sync.png){width="800" align="center"}

-    1. Select the segments to send over to Adobe Campain.
+    1. Select the segments to send over to Adobe Campaign.
     1. Configure the attributes that you want to export in the audience.
     1. Once the flow has been configured, the selected audiences will be available for activation into Adobe Campaign.